 After installing WordPress on your website and the two required plugins, simply go to WpStream.net and register.
 You will have to pick a broadcasting package which will give you bandwidth as well as storage for recordings.
 This is how your account dashboard will look like:

 Now go to your website’s WordPress dashboard and click on WpStream, then WpStream Options.
 Here you will have to add your WpStream account details to link your account to your website.
-Once you have added the correct details, a message that you connected to WpStream will appear:
+Once you have added the correct details, a message informing your successful connection to WpStream will appear:

 Your website is ready to start selling tickets!